Skip to Content

 What you could do instead.

-What this may look like is that you will have to say no to people, events and other things that sound amazing.
+You may have to say no to people, events, and other things that sound amazing.
 Saying no will be hard, but you can do it!

 Consider making a shortened list (like 2-3 things) of really meaningful activities that you would like to accomplish in November and December.
 When January rolls around, you’ll want to have made sure that where you chose to spend your limited time and energy meant something!